DecisiveAI/staging-mdai-docs-v2/content/quickstart/aws/setup_iam_longterm_user_s3.md

 >[!NOTE]
 >
->To stop logs from sending to s3, you will need to delete the MdaiCollector Custom Resource
+>To stop logs from sending to s3, you will need to delete the MDAI Collector Custom Resource (CR)

 <br />